catalyst-cloud/catalystcloud-docs/source/tutorials/orchestration/ansible-driven-puppet.rst

     echo "remote_access_cidr: `curl -4 my.ip.fi`/32" >> local-vars.yml
     # option 2: no restriction on ssh access to your public ip
     echo "remote_access_cidr: 0.0.0.0/0" >> local-vars.yml
-    # optional: set this to prefix openstack resources with a token, eg your
+    # optional: set this to prefix OpenStack resources with a token, eg your
     # username
     echo "namespace: linda-" >> local-vars.yml